nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Note:**<br>
 * Index must be a positive integer.
 * You cannot delete a developer who is a **team leader** for any of the teams.
-Inorder to delete that developer, we recommend you to change the team leader using `editTeamLeader` command.
-And then you can remove that developer from the team.
+To delete that developer, you will have to change the team leader using `editTeamLeader` command.
+And then you can remove that developer from the addressbook.
  ![DeleteTeamLeader](images/UG_images/DeleteTeamLeader.png)
 </div>